-CBRE Group, Inc. (NYSE:CBRE), a Fortune 500 (rank 135) and S&P 500 company headquartered in Dallas, is the world's largest commercial real estate services and investment firm (based on 2022 revenue).
-The company has approximately 115,000 employees (excluding affiliates) and serves real estate investors and occupiers in more than 100 countries.
-CBRE offers a broad range of integrated services, including facilities, transaction and project management; property management; investment management; appraisal and valuation; property leasing; strategic consulting; property sales; mortgage services and development services.
+CBRE Group, Inc. (NYSE:CBRE), a Fortune 500 and S&P 500 company headquartered in Dallas, is the world's largest commercial real estate services and investment firm (based on 2023 revenue).
+The company has more than 130,000 employees (including Turner & Townsend employees) serving clients in more than 100 countries.
+CBRE serves a diverse range of clients with an integrated suite of services, including facilities, transaction and project management; property management; investment management; appraisal and valuation; property leasing; strategic consulting; property sales; mortgage services and development services.
 In CBRE's UK business, the following trading entities are covered by this statement: